 Sennheiser HD 25 Review

-- Excellent Noise Cancellation – Distinct isolation reduced outside noise.
+- Excellent Noise Cancellation – Distinct isolation reduces outside noise.
 This lets you enjoy your music without distraction.

 - Durable Construction – Built tough from durable components.
 All parts are also replaceable in case you do accidentally break a component.